-- Turn off lights and devices as both can radiate heat.
+- Turn off lights and devices, as both can radiate heat.
 Use natural light as much as possible (but reduce direct sun) with only minimal lights and devices after dark.

 - Breathable and loose-fitting cotton nightwear in a lighter color is helpful.

-Prepare yourself and your schedule
+Prepare yourself and your schedule.

 - Stay hydrated throughout the day; a glass of ice water on your nightstand can be helpful also.

-- Eat a light dinner and finish eating 2 hours before bedtime if possible to support the drop in core temperature.
+- Eat a light dinner and finish eating 2 hours before bedtime, if possible, to support the drop in core temperature.

-Ways to cool off through the night
+Ways to sleep cool through the night

 - Slightly moisten a towel or a t-shirt and put it in the freezer.
 At bedtime, apply to your head, neck, or wrists.